microsoft/FastTrack/scripts/Create-EngageCommunities/README.md

 https://learn.microsoft.com/en-us/graph/api/employeeexperience-post-communities

-**NOTE - NOT INTENDED FOR PRODUCTION USE.
-USE ONLY WITH TEST/DEV NETWORKS.
+**NOTE - NOT INTENDED FOR PRODUCTION USE, SAMPLE ONLY.
 This script will create up to 50 sample communities.**

 ## Usage